Is It Safe To Give Your Dog Bones? Benefits, Considerations, And Alternatives

 In many minds, dogs and bones go together like America and apple pie.
 Dogs do enjoy bones and derive some health benefits from them.
 The wrong bone, however, can make your dog sick or even prove fatal.
-As such, it's important to understand what kind of bone to give your dog and how to cook it.
+As such, it's important to understand what kind of bone to give your dog.

 Bones have benefits